 Example of unmatched requests in a report

-- A user visits your site, which contains 3 ad units.
-As the page renders, it sends 3 ad requests.
+- A user visits your site, which contains three ad units.
+As the page renders, it sends three ad requests.

-- We only return 2 ads (because, in this example, you've blocked all relevant ads for 1 of the ad units).
+- We only return two ads (because, in this example, you've blocked all relevant ads for one of the ad units).

 - When viewing the ad request metric for your Targeting types report, you see:

-In this case, you’d keep the unmatched requests separate when you analyse how your site is performing for contextual versus placement ads because, again, unmatched requests cannot be categorised as either.
+In this case, you’d keep the unmatched requests separate when you analyse how your site is performing for contextual versus placement ads because, again, unmatched requests can't be categorised as either.